MSPayneII/react-material-ui-tutorial/README.md

 ## What is this Project:

-A step-by-step hands-on React Notes project provided by the [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) to serve as a Beginner's Guide for incorporating Material UI in React project.
+A hands-on React Notes application provided by the [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) to serve as a Beginner's Guide for incorporating Material UI in React project.

 ## What the Project does:

-To provide an overview of Material UI and incorporate its components into React projects.
+Serves as an overview of Material UI and incorporate its components into a notes application.
+The application allows users to Create, Read, and Delete note cards.

 ## My reason for choosing this Project: